Are you wondering why supplemental oxygen rather than a CPAP machine isn’t enough to treat sleep apnea?

 The Gottlieb study showed that supplemental oxygen did not reduce blood pressure.

-However, the oxygen was expected to prevent hypertension because the intermittent periods of oxygen depletion (hypoxemia) triggers sustained rises in blood pressure.
+However, the oxygen was expected to prevent hypertension because the intermittent periods of oxygen depletion (hypoxemia) trigger sustained rises in blood pressure.

 There is no question that the supplemental oxygen’s effect on hypoxemia is quite comparable to that of CPAP.